 Muhammad Abubakar holds an M.S. in Neuroscience and a B.S. in Biological Sciences.
 He is a high school science teacher at a private high school in Windsor, CT which means he is very comfortable in a classroom setting.
 He began his college education here at the Waterbury UConn campus where he conducted research and tutored biology.

 Stacey Altomari is a trained practitioner of Emotional Freedom Technique (EFT).
 She has been teaching EFT and other forms of self-development for over three years.
-She presents and demonstrates EFT to senior centers throughout Connecticut as well as through various private sessions and group sessions.
+She presents and demonstrates EFT to senior centers, schools and organizations throughout Connecticut as well as through various private sessions and group sessions.

 Peter Anderheggen is a nationally certified teacher of the Alexander Technique and has studied it since 2006.
 He taught writing, literature, and public speaking at the college level for 30 years and has also taught Hatha Yoga.

 Thelma Appel became a citizen of the United States in 1975.
 Once arriving, she became a passionate painter of landscape.
 After 9/11, she painted catastrophes, before creating fabric collages of fictional dream cities.
 Thelma soared with the fluid ‘Cosmic Dance’ series of large canvases – now a new Urban Geography series.